 In addition, we assisted in the opening of a small restaurant and store next to the Hope Center in Galette Chambon where meals and drinks are sold.
 In 2015, we improved this business by building a new building on the same site.

-BGM partners with teams of university students that go twice a year to teach basic entrepreneur skills.
+BGM partners with teams of university students to teach basic entrepreneur skills.
 Because developing businesses require a meeting place for learning and collaborative thinking, BGM recently built this Business Development Center.
 This center will serve as a hub of critical and strategic thinking to launch businesses that support BGM’s sustainability model for community development.

 …with new Haitian led businesses